Investors’ paradise found? Property experts tip Hobart to outshine Sydney, Melbourne

 Head of Market Research at Buyers Agency Propertyology, Simon Pressley, said its buyers’ agents have observed first-hand price growth of 8 to 10% in Hobart over the past 12 months.

 “There wouldn’t have been a living soul who would invest in Hobart back in 2014 when we [Propertyology] first started buying there,” he said.

 “We can only see buyer activity further intensifying and forcing stronger growth over the next couple of years.”

 According to the most recent ABS statistics on capital city population rates, Hobart grew at its highest rate in five years.
 Tourists are also flocking to the state, with a visitor arrival rate seeing a 17.7% increase for the year ending in August, more than any other state.

-If Hobart is indeed the best capital city to buy property in, Canberra closely follows, with a stable vacancy rate of 1.7%, Mozo data revealed in a blog post last week.
+If Hobart is indeed the best capital city to buy property in, Canberra closely follows, with a stable vacancy rate of 1.7%.

 Top Loan Tip

 - Haggle on your interest rate.
 With the most competitive investor loan comparison interest rate at 3.69%, don’t pay more than you need to.
 A recent mystery shop by Mozo home loan expert Steve Jovcevski found that banks are reserving their best rates for investors.
 You just have to ask.